RevealBi/Documentation/en/developer/java-sdk/setup-configuration.md

 ### Prerequisites (Maven)

-RevealBI Java SDK is distributed as a set of [Maven](https://maven.apache.org/what-is-maven.html) modules.
+Reveal Java SDK is distributed as a set of [Maven](https://maven.apache.org/what-is-maven.html) modules.
 To work with the SDK libraries, you need to add a reference to Reveal's Maven Repository and also a dependency in your Maven pom.xml file.

 Add the following repository: